 Do your research.
 All blue chip stocks are not created equal.
 Some blue chip companies perform significantly better than others, and even some blue chip companies with long histories of financial success stumble and fall.
 Contact the investor relations department of any blue chip company you're interested in and request the most recent annual and quarterly reports.
 Look over the balance sheet.
 Consider any changes in management or company philosophy that can impact future results.
 Look for a long history of steady and rising dividend payments, as well as for stock price fluctuations.
 In stock market terms, a long means at least 10 years, but a better indication is 20 to 50 years, and the history should include periods of general economic booms and downturns.

 Decide on the blue chip companies you want to invest in.
 The U.S. Securities and Exchange Commission recommends diversifying your investments portfolio as a means of reducing your risk.
 While investment experts disagree on how many different stocks you need to own for a properly diversified portfolio, you should definitely own more than one.
-Four stocks is probably too few, but after 16 the benefits of diversification appear to wane significantly, according to USA Today.
-Look for blue chip stocks that pay their quarterly dividends in different cycles if you want to create a stream of monthly dividend income.
+Four stocks is probably too few, but after 16 the benefits of diversification appear to wane significantly.
+Look for blue chip stocks that pay their quarterly dividends in different cycles, if you want to create a stream of monthly dividend income.

 Enter your buy order for the number of shares of the blue chip stock you want to buy.
 You can enter the order at the market and the order will execute at whatever price is offered, or you can enter a limit order, which allows you to specify the maximum price per share you are willing to pay.
 A limit order will only execute if a seller is willing to meet your price.